A colored sl(N)-homology for links in S^3: Graded Matrix Factorizations over a Polynomial Ring

 \subsection{Yonezawa's lemma}

-Yonezawa \cite{Yonezawa-notes} introduced a lemma about isomorphisms in a graded Krull-Schmidt category that is very useful in the proof of the invariance of the $\mathfrak{sl}(N)$-homology of colored links.
+Yonezawa \cite{Yonezawa-notes} introduced a lemma about isomorphisms in a graded Krull-Schmidt category that is very useful in the proof of the invariance of the colored $\mathfrak{sl}(N)$ homology.
 Next we review this lemma and show that it applies to $\hmf_{R,w}$ and $\hch(\hmf_{R,w})$.
 Our statement of Yonezawa's lemma is slightly different from the original version in \cite{Yonezawa-notes}.

 First, we recall a simple property of Krull-Schmidt categories.